syntixi/website/docs/guides/function.md

 ```

 ### Expose function ports
-You can expose your function ports with `--port` argument when create function.
+You can expose function ports with `--port` arguments when creating function.

-The following port shows how to use `--port` argument.
+The following example shows how to use `--port` arguments to expose multiple ports.
 ```bash
 --port=<protocol>=<port_number>=<port_name>
 --port=tcp=80=http --port=tcp=443=https --port=udp=53=dns